By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 3.7.1.
 Implementation

-The action of adding a recipe’s ingredients to cart mechanism is facilitated by CartAddRecipeIngredientCommand
+The action of adding a recipe’s ingredients to cart mechanism is facilitated by CartAddRecipeIngredientCommand, which

-abstract class.
-The format is as follows: cart add recipe INDEX
+extends the CartAddCommand abstract class.
+The format is as follows: cart add recipe INDEX.

 This command is implemented to ease the tedious process of having the user adding every single ingredient